No more reports of 'odd' man in Rotorua's Redwoods since trespass notice issued

 Two women had reported to police and several others had commented on social media about a man approaching women in the forest.

-The women said the man was making odd comments, acting strangely and in some cases following the women, prompting them to feel uncomfortable.
+The women said the man was making odd comments, acting strangely and, in some cases, following the women, prompting them to feel uncomfortable.

 A police media spokesperson confirmed this week there had been no further reports of men approaching women in the forest since then.